Identity Theft Statistics 2026: The Numbers the Industry Doesn't Advertise

 How fraud actually starts

-The fraud pipeline has three stages: data acquisition, profile assembly, and exploitation.
+One useful threat model has three stages: data acquisition, profile assembly, and exploitation.
+It is an explanatory model, not a measured national sequence.

 Stage 1: Data acquisition.
 Fraudsters collect personal data from two sources, breached databases bought on dark web markets, and data brokers openly aggregated on people-search sites.
 The dark web portion gets press coverage.
 The data broker portion is what makes fraud operationally work.